AutoMutatio/amcm_revolsys/developer/guides/DataAccessApi.md

 Parsing and access to Json data is in the `com.revolsys.record.io.format.json` package.

-The `JsonObject` interface is an extended version of the `java.util.Map` for json encoded data. `JsonList` is an extended version of `java.util.List` for json encoded data.
+The `JsonObject` interface is an extended version of the `java.util.Map` for json encoded data. `ListEx` is an extended version of `java.util.List` for json encoded data.
 In may places `JsonObject` should be used instead of `Map<String, Object>` instances.